Creating Seamless Customer Experiences in Auto Dealerships

 Here are three ways to improve your dealership follow-ups:

-1. Write a thank you note - One way to follow up is by sending a handwritten thank you note after the purchase.
+One way to follow up is by sending a handwritten thank you note after the purchase.
 This personal touch will make your dealership stand out and show that you appreciate your customers.
 You can also follow up by phone or email to see how they enjoy their new car.
 Customers appreciate this kind of attention, which will help build lasting relationships.

-2. Offer them promotions and services - Another way to follow up is by offering service specials and promotions.
+Another way to follow up is by offering service specials and promotions.
 This approach shows customers that you care about their experience and want to ensure they’re looking after their new car.
 It is also an excellent opportunity to upsell customers on additional services or products they may need.

-3. Send them a holiday or birthday card - Finally, you can follow up by sending birthday and holiday cards.
+Finally, you can follow up by sending birthday and holiday cards.
 A great way to stay top of mind with your customers, cards show that you see them as people, not just car buyers.

 Are you wondering how you can keep in touch with past customers after such long periods?
 CRMs are the answer.
 Specific CRMs will have customer data saved and reminders sent to your email when a holiday or event happens.
 While you could use a digital card approach, handwritten notes may come across as more genuine customer service practices for car dealers.